Dimer-dimer correlations at the rough-smooth boundary: Introduction

-A dimer model of a bipartite planar graph $G$ consists of a probability measure $\P$ on the set of dimer configurations of $G$.
-We recall that a \emph{dimer configuration} of a graph $G$ is a set of edges in $G$ with the property that each vertex belongs to exactly one edge.
-We call an edge in a dimer configuration a \emph{dimer}.
-Dimer configurations have a simple bijection to an associated set of tilings.
-The bijection is in terms of the dual graph $G^*$ of $G$; since each dimer $e$ crosses two faces of the dual graph, let the tile corresponding to $e$ be the union of these two faces.
-In this paper we will focus on a graph $G$ which is the subgraph of the grid graph of $\Z^2$ satisfying $|x|+|y|\leq n$.
-Since $\Z^2$ is its own dual graph, this is the study of domino tilings of the Aztec Diamond introduced in \cite{EKS}.\\ One can also define a set of surfaces in $\R^3$ called height functions which are in bijection with the dimer configurations of $G$.
-When the graph and probability measure have a certain double periodicity, \cite{K.O.S} find that three classes of limiting Gibbs measures are possible.
-The three classes are referred to as \emph{frozen} (solid), \emph{rough} (liquid) and \emph{smooth} (gas).
-Each of the three classes has a distinct decay of correlations for distant dimers, namely fixed (or zero decay), polynomial and exponential decay.
-These classes are also related to the fluctuations and average slope of the associated random height functions.
-This article contains a uniform analysis of the decay of correlations in different directions in a large two-periodic Aztec Diamond in the transition region between the rough and smooth phases.
+Specifically, this article contains a uniform analysis of the decay of dimer correlations in different directions in a large two-periodic Aztec Diamond in the transition region between the rough and smooth phases.
 We study this decay in the finite model since if we let the size of the Aztec Diamond go to infinity first we only see a smooth pure phase in the transition region.
 Our analysis also applies to an infinite planar model with the same graph and weights induced to have the right slope of the height function.
 One result in this setting is the following theorem. \begin{theorem} Consider dimers in any large enough bounded region of the infinite grid graph (with vertices given by $\Z^2$).
 There are Gibbs measures in the \emph{rough phase} (or \emph{liquid phase}) for which these dimers have exponential decay of correlations. \begin{proof} See section \ref{infgraphdiscuss}. \end{proof} \end{theorem} This behavior of the correlations appears when the slope of the model is such that we are very close to a smooth phase.
 We will see that as we get closer to the smooth phase, the larger the corresponding region in which the dimers experience exponential decay of correlations.
 However for much larger distances we see the decay of correlations typically associated with the rough phase.
 Thus, although we are in a rough phase, if we look locally it seems like we are in a smooth phase and the rough phase only manifests itself at sufficiently long distances.
 The behavior at the rough-smooth boundary in the finite two-periodic Aztec diamond is discussed informally in Section \ref{dimerdimerexample}, and rigorously in Section \ref{corrdire1}.